Vrend/HoldMe/README.md

 # HoldMe
-Decentralized Storage - Inspired by Hivemind
+Decentralized Storage - Inspired by Hivemind, written in Python

 ## Dependencies